mrK-19/portfolio/README.md

-# portfolio
+# Github
-This is mrK's portfolio.
+This is mrK's Github.
 I'm an undergraduate student in Japan, majoring in computer science and engineering.

 You can see my projects and skills in the link below. https://mrk-19.github.io/portfolio/